OFFICIAL SECURITY BLOG

 Way back in June 2013 a website was asking users of Tumblr to add a “HTML widget” (or, more likely, to install an application), though at the time of viewing the app had already been taken offline so it wasn’t possible to tell either way.

-All of a sudden, the site has returned, causing a commotion in Tumblr land due to the large amounts of posts popping up which direct end-users to survey-style landing page offers should an install take place.
+All of a sudden, the site has returned, causing a commotion in Tumblr land due to the large numbers of posts popping up which direct end-users to survey-style landing page offers should an install take place.

 Here’s a typical spam post made by the app on a blog: